UntouchedOdin0/AsBackup/README.md

 	Skent Will Ziping Your Folder And Send Zip To Plugins/AsBackup/HereYourZipFile And Disky Will Uploading Your .Zip File To Discord With Spesific Channel

 	This Easy To Use With Optimize Settings.
-Maybe Decrease Lag From AsBackup Skirpt
+Maybe Decrease Lag From AsBackup Skript

 # Config (1.8.0)
 ```